Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Squeezing by continuous homodyne detection

 Here we are interested in the evolution of the atomic state conditioned to the result of a continuous measurement of the field leaving the cavity, as shown in Figure \ref{fig:faraday}.
 Following the procedure in \cite{CRP}, we introduce the integrated homodyne signal

-proportional to the difference in the number of photons recorded in the two channels in the time interval between $0$ and $t$, where $\mu^2$ has the dimension of a pulsation, and we will calculate the mean and variance of the atomic quadrature $P$, conditioned to a measurement result $\sigma={\cal S}$ for the signal.
-For $\epsilon=0$, we know from reference \cite{CRP} that, during continuous measurement, the atoms evolve towards a squeezed spin state with a mean value of $P$ proportional to ${\cal S}$, and a conditional variance of $P$ increasingly reduced relative to the standard quantum limit.
+proportional to the difference in the number of photons recorded in the two channels in the time interval between $0$ and $t$, where $\mu^2$ has the dimension of an angular frequency, and we will calculate the mean and variance of the atomic quadrature $P$, conditioned to a measurement result $\sigma={\cal S}$ for the signal.
+For $\epsilon=0$, we know from reference \cite{CRP} that, during continuous measurement, the atoms evolve towards a spin-squeezed state with a mean value of $P$ proportional to ${\cal S}$, and a conditional variance of $P$ increasingly reduced relative to the standard quantum limit.
 Here we quantify the influence of the tensor term $(\epsilon \neq 0)$, which breaks the quantum non-demolition character of the interaction.